 The origins of the Ruby Jubilee

-The idea for the Ruby Jubilee was sparked by library staff member Bev Davis, who stumbled upon historical documents while sorting through scrapbooks and archives.
+The idea for the Ruby Jubilee was sparked by library staff member Bevin Davis, who stumbled upon historical documents while sorting through scrapbooks and archives.
 She noticed the library was approaching its 40th anniversary, and staff quickly came together to organize the celebration.

 “The community put so much effort into creating this library,” said Cockfield.
 “It felt right to honor that dedication by inviting everyone to celebrate what we’ve accomplished together.”